Your Wedding – Where to Save and Where to Splurge (Updated for 2020)

 You don’t need to splurge on caviar.
 But a nice selection of canapes will be well-remembered.
 They will also fill up your guests, so dinner becomes far less critical.

-The venue doesn’t have to be expensive.
-If you’re a country girl a heart, renting a large barn and decorating it to your heart’s content will make your day.
+The wedding reception venue doesn’t have to be expensive.
+If you’re a country girl a heart, renting a large barn, and decorating it to your heart’s content will make your day.
 For something more sophisticated, a ballroom at a grand hotel will serve the same purpose.
 However, there is no need to limit your venue to the “done that, been there.”
 Think outside of the box when you imagine your wedding reception.
 It can be surrounded by gorgeous flowers in a public garden, at an art museum, at a glamorous mansion, or even at a zoo.
 The only limitations will be your own imagination, so dream big.

 Most of your wedding reception will be spent dancing.
 When else will you can glide on the dancefloor like Fred and Ginger?
 Or watch Grandma and Grandpa shake their bootie?
-A DJ who can get the crowd a-jumpin’ and entertain one and all will be worth the splurge.
+A wedding DJ who can get the crowd a-jumpin’ and entertain one and all will be worth the splurge.
 Since your guests will undoubtedly span all age groups, make sure he or she is experienced with all types of music.
-The following djs know how to rock an event.
+The following wedding DJs know how to rock an event.